Europe Travel Guide: Top Cities, Routes, and Tips

 The Sagrada Familia is the landmark of the cosmopolitan city of Barcelona and is admired daily by millions of international visitors.
 The gigantic church was designed by Antoni Gaudí, and construction work began in 1882.

-Unfortunately, the construction is still going on today, so you will certainly notice the numerous scaffolding when you visit this Spanish attraction.
+Unfortunately, construction is still ongoing today, so you will certainly notice the numerous scaffolds when you visit this Spanish attraction.

-For 136 years, work has been carried out on this synthesis of the arts, and it was planned to be completed by 2026, the 100th anniversary of Gaudí’s death, and the church can finally shine in its entirety.
-However, it was announced that the date has been pushed back because of the Coronavirus pandemic.
+For 136 years, work has been carried out on this synthesis of the arts.
+It was planned to be completed by 2026, the 100th anniversary of Gaudí’s death, so that the church could finally shine in its entirety.
+However, it was announced that the date had been pushed back because of the Coronavirus pandemic.

 The architecture of the Sagrada Familia particularly stands out, whether from the outside or the inside.
-The highest tower of the Sagrada Familia is 172.5 meters high and is thus also the highest church tower in the world.
+The tower is 172.5 meters tall, making it the world’s tallest church tower.

 Take a look up, and you’ll realise what we are talking about: a forest of lights falling through the stained glass windows and unique shapes lining the entire nave.
 Simply outstanding; make sure to take a look for yourself on your vacation in Barcelona!